CEOs: This is what you should look for in your CFO

 2. Strategic thinking and attention to detail

-Whether coming up with new automation for streamlining financial processes, or looking at data in a new way, a strategically minded CFO makes a world of difference.
+Whether coming up with new automation for streamlining financial processes or examining data from a different perspective, a strategically minded CFO makes a world of difference.
 A strategic CFO has the vision to identify external and internal disruptors in the market down the road.
-Attention to detail and presence of mind goes hand-in-hand with strategic thinking.
+Attention to detail and presence of mind go hand-in-hand with strategic thinking.
 The ability to observe certain trends in data or in the marketplace—combined with proper team management—can foster an internal environment of accountability.
 A detail-oriented CFO takes what they know about the current strategy, evaluates the components, and translates them to operational priorities for the business.

 You’re entitled to your preferences on what to look for in a CFO.
 However, make sure that your CFO meets the essentials.
 The CFO acts as a navigator in turbulent waters, and serves as an anchor, providing data-backed recommendations for the business.
 In either selecting a CFO or working with your current CFO, keep an eye out for these qualities.
 Having a CFO that meets these can bolster your confidence and build a sure foundation of information from which to propel your business into profitable and healthy growth.